Use a Word or phrase condition in a Contact Lens rule - Amazon Connect

 Import from word collection option in the UI.

 Word collections can be categorized into two types: user word collections and system word collections.
 System word collections are pre-defined by Amazon Connect, which are non-editable to users.
 A user word collection can be created, read, updated, and deleted (CRUD) by users.
-For more information, see How to manage word collections.
+For more information, see Manage word collections when you create conversational analytics rules in Contact Lens.

 How to use pattern match